btskinner/collegeopp/index.md

 intuitive, deciles of the z-scores are mapped.
 Counties with values below the 50th percentile are red; those above the 50th are blue.
 Hues for both colors become darker as the values move away from the middle.
-In distribution of all counties, those shaded dark red have the lowest density of schools whereas those shaded dark blue are at the top.
+In the distribution of all counties, those shaded dark red have the lowest density of schools whereas those shaded dark blue are at the top.